 Both online and in-person trainings guide participants through a heartfelt analysis of three key components central to holding space for grieving mothers and their families.

 These components are:

-Participants will gather online for five consecutive Monday evenings beginning Monday, January 8th from 5-7pm EST. Participants in overseas time zones, or those who have previously scheduled summer vacation travel etc., are welcome to watch the recordings of the modules.
-Recordings will be made available to all enrolled in the training for unlimited access during the 5 weeks of the study.
+Participants in overseas time zones, or those who have previously scheduled summer vacation travel etc., are welcome to watch the recordings of the modules.
+Recordings will be made available to all enrolled in the training for unlimited access during the 5-weeks of the study.

 All enrolled receive a PDF syllabus and weekly email assignments.
 Reading, writing, and personal reflection are central to preparing for each of the five modules and Amy is in active contact via email with those enrolled in the training.
 All participants are required to read Holding Space — On Loving, Dying, and Letting Go by Amy Wright Glenn and Ghostbelly by Elizabeth Heineman.
 Participants will apply the three key components outlined above to Heineman’s honest and searing memoir.
 To receive a certificate of completion, participants must attend live — or view the provided recordings of — all online training sessions as well as successfully turn in all assignments.

 Doula Training Canada and Birth Arts International both offer 5 CEUs to members who successfully complete this training.
 DONA certified doulas have used this training to receive 5 CEU recertification hours under the Alternative B-1 category.

 Amy is a warm, wise person whose presence in our school is always welcomed and enjoyed by staff and students alike.
 Our midwifery students consistently appreciate her grounded, gentle presence as she guides them through exploring difficult topics.
 Her courses are full of useful and practical information as well as plenty of heart.